 Pennsylvania’s First Minimally Invasive Heart Pump Implant

-In 1985, UPMC surgeons implanted the nation’s second Jarvik Artificial Heart as a 1b hvadbridge-to-transplantation.
+In 1985, UPMC surgeons implanted the nation’s second Jarvik Artificial Heart as a bridge-to-transplantation.
 In 1990, UPMC became the first medical center to discharge a patient on a ventricular assist device (VAD).
 Today, the UPMC team of cardiothoracic surgeons and clinical specialists continues to pioneer the use of mechanical circulatory support devices, treating more than 800 people, and making its Artificial Heart Program one of the most active program of its kind.

 McGowan Institute for Regenerative Medicine faculty member Robert Kormos, MD, is the director of UPMC’s Artificial Heart Program and co-director of the Heart Transplant Program.
 Through his leadership, in 2013, UPMC surgeons were the first in Pennsylvania to use a minimally invasive surgical approach to implant a left ventricular assist device (LVAD), a portable pump that supports the failing heart in patients with end-stage heart failure.
 The surgery was performed at UPMC Presbyterian in early December on a 59-year-old man from Dunbar, Pennsylvania.